2022 CONGRESSIONAL ART COMPETITION

 Due to the COVID-19 pandemic, the art competition will be held virtually.

-The deadline for submissions is Friday April 23, 2021.
-Students can submit their artwork from the convenience of their own home by using our online submission form, which you can find by clicking below.
+The deadline for submissions is Friday, April 22, 2022.
+Students can submit their artwork from the convenience of their own homes by using our online submission form, which you can find by clicking below.

 The Congressional Art Competition is open to all high school students who live or attend a high in the 6th Congressional District.
 If you’re not sure if you live in the 6th District, you can look up your congressional district here.
 You can also call Rep. Trone’s office at 301-926-0300 and provide your street address and zip code to a staff member who will be able to help you.
 The winning artwork from our district’s competition will be displayed for one year in the U.S. Capitol.
 The Capitol exhibit includes the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov’s Congressional Art Competition page.